ci-panorama/ci-panorama/README.md

 ## Why a new tool ?
 With all the CI stuff I already need to use ...
 Yep, to build nicely your project you may already have various different tools, some installed locally, if you manage your own environment, some cloud-based...
 Each of these tools may have needed various config, management ...
 You may have needed a lot of time to install everything ...

-So, OK, CI-LOOK is supposed to be added to your CI stack, but ...
+*So, OK, CI-LOOK is supposed to be added to your CI stack, but ...*

-### It cover something missing in various CI environment.
+### It covers something missing in various CI environments
 I created CI-LOOK because I wanted to add fun badges to our projects README, but as we are using a private CI environment, it is very difficult to have something similar to a Github based project.
 And for each tool, you have to integrate the specific badges for all of your needs.
 With CI-LOOK, all badges came from one location only, on a application you can install in your own environment.